orsonteodoro/gcf2/profiles/gaming/README.md

 -Link times can be about the same between different compilers in some cases in short link times, but disparity increases with longer link times.

 The other flags percents are relative to the same -Oflag.

+## Footnotes

+[^1] The mold linker can only be used in non-commercial purposes.
+See that project for details.